-The two companies have distinct profiles and serve different markets but they approach innovation with the same philosophy.
-Luxembourg is a fertile ground for them.
-"Some start-ups that have now become major international companies will continue to revolutionise many business areas, says Olivier Lemaire, Head of the Technology, Media and Telecom department and in charge of the EYnovation programme at EY Luxembourg.
+The two companies have distinct profiles and serve different markets, but the same philosophy underlies their approach.
+Luxembourg provides fertile ground for them.
+"Some start-ups that have now become major international companies will continue to revolutionise many business areas, says Olivier Lemaire, Head of the Technology, Media and Telecom department who is in charge of the EYnovation programme at EY Luxembourg.
 Everybody's looking at the rise of FinTechs, but the progress made by RegTechs is just as promising.
-The country has never been as dynamic!"
+The country has never been so dynamic!"

 Overall, companies face an increasingly complex and evolving environment.
 They need to innovate constantly, and with the greatest agility, to remain competitive and to adapt.
 Digital innovation revolutionises existing paradigms and challenges traditional business models.
-Although these technologies are initially intrinsically linked to digital industries, they have an impact on many sectors, thereby creating new market opportunities for companies and threats to existing industries.
+Although these technologies are initially intrinsically linked to digital industries, they have an impact on many sectors, thereby creating new market opportunities for companies as well as threats to existing industries.

-Through its impact on products, processes and the organisational structure, innovation is in the company's best interest and helps to respond to the challenges of accelerated market entry, shortened development cycles, high-value-added features or products, and a deeper understanding of client expectations.
+Through its impact on products, processes and the organisational structure, innovation is in the company's best interest.
+It helps to respond to the challenges of accelerated market entry, shortened development cycles, high-value-added features or products, and a deeper understanding of client expectations.

 A full support proposal